Oh, happy day!

 The Epiphany of the Lord is celebrated in ways I never knew!
 I couldn’t believe we’ve never discussed these traditions at church, so I kept my ears and eyes open during this morning’s Mass.

-Customs and traditions
+Customs and traditions (from Fish Eaters)

 For families who practice traditions involving “the Magi” or “La Befana” leaving gifts for children, the day begins with the wee ones discovering what was left for them while they slept on Twelfth Night.